-Literature Review of Capstone Topic-your literature review should include 7-10 articles preferably no more than 5 years old, providing background information on your capstone topic and leading to the needs assessment.
+Literature Review of Capstone Topic-your literature review should include 15 articles no more than 5 years old, providing background information on your capstone topic and leading to the needs assessment.

 Needs Assessment-based on your literature review, what occupation-based need will your proposed project and experience meet for the client, community and/or organization identified through your literature review.
-(Consider why it is important that this project be completed...answer the question "so what?")
+(Consider why it is important that this project be completed) Utilize published data to assist in identifying the gap or need for your capstone project.

-Goals & Objectives for Capstone Experience-identify a minimum of 3 goals.
+Capstone Goals-identify a minimum of 3 goals you plan to achieve during your capstone experience.

-APPENDIX G:
+APPENDIX G :